mayokunadeniyi/GitStarter/README.md

 Follow the instructions :point_right: [here](https://techmeetslmu.netlify.com) to get started.

+---
-## :wrench: Setting up the project for development
+## Setting up the project for development :wrench:
 Make sure you have latest version of Node and NPM installed.

 - Install GatsbyCLI globally.
 Refer the [Gatsby Docs](https://www.gatsbyjs.org/docs/) for information regarding the framework.